 Silicone Safety in Dishes and Cookware

 We do feel very comfortable recommending silicone dishes as a safe option that won’t leach harmful chemicals into foods.
-Silicone dishes (like these) are a great alternative to plastics containing known carcinogens or endocrine disruptors.
+High quality silicone dishes (like these) are a great alternative to plastics containing known carcinogens or endocrine disruptors.
 Its use in baby bottle nipples stretches back over 30 years, standing head and shoulders above nitrosamine-tainted synthetic latex nipples that break down quickly under repeated exposure to heat, moisture and detergents.

 A Little More Background on Silicone